albar965/littlenavmap-manual/src/en/APPROACHES.rst

 default.
 You have to use the GPS or FMS in the simulator to select procedures.

-Some flightplan formats like X-Plane FMS allow saving and loading of procedures.
+Some flight plan formats like X-Plane FMS allow saving and loading of procedures.
 See :ref:`flight-plan-formats-fms11`. for more information.
 Transitions cannot be saved with the MSFS PLN format (see :ref:`flight-plan-formats-msfs-pln`).

 You can enable saving of waypoints by checking :ref:`export-flight-plan-approach-waypoints` and/or